mcgurk/Arduino-USB-HID-RetroJoystickAdapter/README.md

 https://github.com/MHeironimus/ArduinoJoystickLibrary

 ### Joystick(s) or gamepad(s) and way to connect them to Arduino
+Some joystick/gamepads uses their own connectors and original connectors can be very pricey.
+Sometimes you can find extension cord cheaper than plain connector and you can take cable and plug from that.

 ## Setup

 Download and install Arduino IDE: https://www.arduino.cc/en/Main/Software

-Install joystick library (instructions for installing library: todo) https://github.com/MHeironimus/ArduinoJoystickLibrary
+Install joystick library (instructions for installing library: todo): https://github.com/MHeironimus/ArduinoJoystickLibrary

 ## Code